connorshea/vscode-ruby-test-adapter/README.md

 There are two groups of tests included in the repository.

 - Tests for Ruby scripts to collect test information and run tests.
 Run with `bundle exec rake` in `ruby` directory.
-- Tests for VS Code extensiion which invokes the Ruby scripts.
-Run from VS Code with "Tests for" configuration.
+- Tests for VS Code extension which invokes the Ruby scripts.
+Run from VS Code's debug panel with the "Run tests for" configuration.

 You can see `.github/workflows/test.yml` for CI configurations.